 In rare cases, bacitracin can cause an allergic reaction, often redness and itching of the skin.
 If the reaction is severe, there may be difficulty swallowing or breathing.

 Bacitracin is still used as a body-wide (systemic) antibiotic in parts of the world.
 If it is given by injection, it may cause pain in the area of the shot or a skin rash.
 It can also cause nausea, vomiting, and bone marrow and kidney failure.

 People who are sensitive to neomycin, another antibiotic that is used on the skin, may also be sensitive to bacitracin.

 If you have a reaction to bacitracin, stop using it.
 For serious reactions, seek emergency medical care right away.

 If the chemical is on the skin or in the eyes, flush with lots of water for at least 15 minutes.

-Call poison control or your local emergency number (such as 911) for assistance.
+Call 911 or the poison control center or your local emergency number for assistance.